dialectic-lab/C-Drive/content/index.md

 title: Blog
 sticker: emoji//1f315
 ---
-Hi, I'm **Chandni Naidu Deadwyler**.
+Hi, I'm **Chandni**.
 Welcome to the digital garden section of my website.
 [About Me](https://chandni.xyz/about)

 > [!tip] Update